-Good Fat:Peanut Butter 2 tablespoons, Almond Butter 2 tablespoons, Almonds 10, Cashews 10, Avocado 1/3, Almond milk 8 ounces
+Good Fat:Peanut Butter 2 tablespoons, Almond Butter 2 tablespoons, Almonds 14 - 16, Cashews 14 - 16, Avocado 1/2, Almond milk 8 ounces

-Carb: Brown rice cake 1, Oatmeal 1/2 cup, Cereals with no added sugar 1 cup, corn tortilla 1
+Carb: Brown rice cake 1- 2, Oatmeal 1/2 to 3/4 cup, Cereals with no added sugar 1 cup, corn tortilla 1-2 small

 Breakfast should be eaten within 45 minutes of waking up and at least 90 minutes before an athlete jumps in the water.
 If it is an early game just have a snack 1 hour before jumping in the water and breakfast after if possible.
 Breakfast is the most important meal of the day for many reasons.
 One choice from each of the above categories makes up a complete breakfast.
 There is not enough room or time to discuss all the reasons of why breakfast is the most important meal of the day and life.
+Details on why breakfast is so important will be coming soon.